Creating Graphs

 • Unchecked - do not use the style format (i.e., use default Graphviz rendering method)

-Use extra attributes Dropdown list Specifies if the Attributes style attributes on the data worksheet should be included or omitted when the graph is generated.
+Use attributes Checkbox Specifies if the Attributes style attributes on the data worksheet should be included or omitted when the graph is generated.

 Choices: